kirubasankars/kdb3/README.md

 # kdb3 ![Go](https://github.com/kirubasankars/kdb3/workflows/Go/badge.svg)
-database written in Go with sqlite3 as storage and query/view engine.
-Not ready yet. doucmentation is incomplete and inprogress.
+database written in Go with sqlite3 as storage and query/view engine. documentation is incomplete and in-progress.

 Features
-  1. Document Database - Done
+  1. Document Database
-  2. Optimistic Concurrency - Done
+  2. Optimistic Concurrency
-  3. Restful API - Done
+  3. Restful API
-  4. Change tracking - Done
+  4. Change tracking
-  5. Incrementally updated Materialized View (with sqlite3) - Done
+  5. Incrementally updated Materialized View (with sqlite3)
-  6. Live Vaccum - InProgress
+  6. Live Vacuum - InProgress
-  7. Incremental Backup
-  8. External Replication
-  9. External Views
-  10. UI - InProgress
+  7. UI - InProgress

-# How does it work?
-Let me assume you're familiar with sqlite3 database.
-To work with kdb3, its important. its a RDBMS database and does has support for json. https://www.sqlite.org/json1.html

-Let's create sqlite database for our blog with a table name called “documents” with sample data. it has only title attribute to make my example simple.

-    CREATE TABLE documents (data);
-    INSERT INTO documents (data) VALUES(‘{“title”:”getting started”}’);
-    INSERT INTO documents (data) VALUES(‘{“title”:”kdb3 has full sql support”}’);

-Let’s create another table called “posts”, to show list of posts.

-    CREATE TABLE posts (title)
-    INSERT INTO posts (title) SELECT json_extract(data, ‘$.title’) from documents

-Now “posts” table has materialized the data which is in “documents” table.
-Based on access pattern, we just have optimized way to look at list of posts.

-If data changed in “documents” table, we have noway know what changed, so we have to delete and recreate all the rows in “posts” tables.
-What if we have change tracking, now we can delete/update only changed rows.kdb3 is just doing that.

-kdb3 is a document database and it has full support for SQL language.
-Let’s discuss about some of its concepts.
-Most of its design decisions are heavily inspired by couchdb. kdb3 uses sqlite3 as a storage/query engine and you can interact with it using HTTP rest api. kdb3 has two major components, database and its views. views are materialized.

-kdb3 database is a sqlite database file and it accepts only json documents, views are made with row/column based tables. materialized view is a just another sqlite database file.

-You can create database as follows.
+Database can be created as follows.

     curl -X PUT localhost:8001/blog
     {“ok”:true}

-materialized view are great, since one can optimize the data for particular access pattern and make data access really fast.
-But materialized view is never refreshed util you wanted to, since RDBMS has no way to know which rows are changed, so it has to reprocess all the rows in order to update the materialized view with latest data.

-kdb3 database accepts json objects and returns an id and version number.
-Id assigned, if not present in the document.
-Version number are used as optimistic concurrency locking, you always need latest version, in order to update the document.
+database accepts json object and returns an id and version number.
+ID assigned, if not present in the document.
+Version number used as optimistic concurrency locking, you always need the latest version, in order to update the document.

     curl -X POST localhost:8001/blog -d ‘{“title”:”getting started”}’ {"_id":"f7f7a5d6d8d4b8292b346c83fd5fbbd7","_version":1}